 Magazines are written for the general public.
-They often have a lot of advertisements in them.
+They often are full of advertisements.

 Journals, on the other hand, are targeted to students or professionals working in a particular field.
-The usually have very few ads in them.
-The articles usually include bibliographies at at the end and the author's or authors' credentials (where they went to college and where they work) are given.
+They usually have very few ads in them.
+The articles include bibliographies at the end, and the author's or authors' credentials (where they went to college and where they work) are given.

 Experts = People with advanced degrees in the subject or who have worked in the field for many years